Skip to main content

 NIH_NCBI_iCn3D_Banner.svg Figure \(\PageIndex{18}\): Key chlorophylls and OEC of photosystem II from Thermostichus vulcanus (3WU2).
 (Copyright; author via source).
 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...qYxWN5sKcquGK7

-Figure \(\PageIndex{19}\) shows the first step in process of reforming P680 and the formation of the Y161 radical cation.
+Figure \(\PageIndex{19}\) shows the first step in the process of reforming P680 and the formation of the Y161 radical cation.

 P680_Y161_Start.svg

-Figure \(\PageIndex{19}\): First step in process of reforming P680 and formation of the Y161 radical cation.
+Figure \(\PageIndex{19}\): First step in the process of reforming P680 and formation of the Y161 radical cation.

 With this background, we can now explore in greater detail the key reactions that enable the evolution of aerobic organisms.